usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 - **templates/** (optional): This directory is used for storing directories of templated files that you want to reuse.
-These templates are basic and don't support automatic modification but can be a helpful starting point for writing new modules or flakes.
+These templates are basic and don't support automatic modification but can be a helpful starting point for writing new modules or Flakes.

   - `<template-name>/`: Files and folders placed here will be created wherever the template is deployed.